-For passenger ships, the angle of list at which operation by hand is to be possible is 15 degrees or the maximum angle of heel during intermediate stages of flooding, whichever is the greater.
+For passenger ships, the angle of list at which operation by hand is to be possible is 15 degrees.

 For cargo ships, the angle of list at which operation by hand is to be possible is 30 degrees.

 3.3.2 Remote